 10. Saxophone Colossus (1957) – Sonny Rollins

 Saxophone Colossus should be an essential part of anybody’s jazz album collection.
-Sonny Rollins EP has stood the test of time and is considered one of the greatest ever jazz recordings.
+Sonny Rollins record has stood the test of time and is considered one of the greatest ever jazz recordings.

 9. Giant Steps (1960) – John Coltrane